misteratu/misteratu/README.md

 ### Hi there, I'm Arthur!

-- 🏦 Computer Science Student in Enseeiht.
+- 🎓 Computer Science Student in Enseeiht.
+- 📝 I’m currently learning Cloud and big data infrastructures
+- 🔎 I’m looking to learn cybersecurity and system administration
+- 📫 How to reach me: arthur.picard@etu.toulouse-inp.fr

+### Personal projects :
 - 📓 Currently learning docker and working on my homelab
-- 🌱 I’m currently learning Cloud and big data infrastructures
-- 👯 I’m looking to learn cybersecurity and system administration
-- 📫 How to reach me: arthur.picard@etu.toulouse-inp.fr
+- 👨‍💻 Developing a tool to change icons under Macos

 ### 🤝 Connect with me:
 <a href="https://www.linkedin.com/in/arthur-picard-2b60a8252/">